China's scandal-hit Fanya exchange to begin metals sell-off

 “A move like this would have made much more sense when prices were nearing $350/kilogram at points in 2018,” she said, adding that the price is likely to drop before the bidding even begins next week.

 The Fanya investor said former investors in the exchange had not been allowed to attend court proceedings, and opposed any move that forced them to accept losses.
-A Kunming court official, who would only give his surname Li when contacted by Reuters on Friday, denied suggestions that investors were not allowed to participate, adding that the auction was a public event.
+An official at the court said he was unfamiliar with the matter when contacted by Reuters on Friday.

 “The auction of the Fanya inventory will greatly damage the market price of the underlying metals,” said the investor, who did not want to be named, citing the sensitivity of the matter.